Biden Announces Vaccine Mandates For Large Employers, Federal Employees And Contractors, And Health Care Employers

 With respect to national employers, however, the Department of Labor does not interpret the law to cover employees who report to a physical location out of the state, even if the employer also has a location within Connecticut.

-The guidance acknowledges that there is no definition of “applicant” in the law and advises employers to interpret the term broadly.
-The Department of Labor has defined “applicant” as “any individual who applies for a job” and cautions employers that they may not adopt their own definition of “applicant.”
+The guidance acknowledges that there is no definition of “candidate” in the law and advises employers to interpret the term broadly.
+The Department of Labor has defined “candidate” as “any individual who applies for a job” and cautions employers that they may not adopt their own definition of “candidate.”

 The guidance further addresses employers’ concerns about the breadth of the required disclosures.
-Under the law, an applicant can only request the wage range for the position to which that applicant is applying.
-According to the guidance, “The employer is not required to provide the applicant with information concerning the amount of wages paid to any other employees.”
+Under the law, an candidate can only request the wage range for the position to which that candidate is applying.
+According to the guidance, “The employer is not required to provide the candidate with information concerning the amount of wages paid to any other employees.”
 While employees may ask other employees about their wages, and are protected from retaliation for doing so, an employer is not required to disclose the wages paid to other employees.

 San Francisco Implements Expanded Vaccination Requirements